thaliaarchi/bfrs/README.md

 arithmetic expressions they compute.

-Architecturally, its intermediate representation is very similar to the [design of Cranelift](https://vimeo.com/843540328): It has a skeleton control-flow graph with pure values floating in an arena with global value-numbering.
-These pure nodes are rewritten to an idealized form on construction.
+Architecturally, its intermediate representation is very similar to the [design of Cranelift](https://vimeo.com/843540328): It has a control-flow graph with effectful nodes strictly ordered in basic blocks and pure values ordered by data dependencies, i.e., a control data flow graph.
+Pure values are managed in an arena with global value-numbering and are rewritten to an idealized form on construction.